ajcrites/reading-list/README.md

-# Andrew Crites' Reading List
+# Andrew Crites' Learning List

 This is a list of articles, books, websites, videos, and anything else I would like to try out and explore.
 I hope that others can benefit from the list too.

+I've split this into two major sections: "Professional," which includes material that I think will be directly beneficial to my work, and "Personal" for everything else.

 ## Professional / Development-related